moonheart08/SERAIS/core.md

 # Register file
 SERAIS provides 32 64-bit integer registers, r0 through r31.
 Alongside this, control registers PC, CR0, CR1, CR2, and CR3 are provided.
 CR0..CR3 are for OS and ABI specified usage, while PC provides a pointer to the currently executing instruction.
+An additional four registers are provided for flags, one of which (Q3) is hardwired to 0x00.
 ```
 +-----------------------------------------------+
 | R0                                            |